 And which pitfalls should they avoid?

-Don’t ignore ORM – The Indian consumer is waking up to find his or her own voice and social media is giving her huge lungpower.
-Influencers & decision makers are on the digital medium and what they have to say about your brand or service will be picked up by the media and cascaded across the nation
+Do not ignore ORM: The Indian consumer is waking up to find his or her own voice and social media is giving her huge lungpower.
+Influencers and decision makers are on the digital medium and what they have to say about your brand or service will be picked up by the media and cascaded across the nation

-Traditional media is not dying – With 800 licensed television channels on air and recent laws on digitization, the media landscape is more diverse than the national diversity and it is probably the only market where print media is still growing and is robust enough to make a difference to your overall campaign.
+Traditional media is not dying: With 800 licensed television channels on air and recent laws on digitisation, the media landscape is more diverse than the national diversity and it is probably the only market where print media is still growing and is robust enough to make a difference to your overall campaign.

 Computer?
-What Computer? – A lot of people in India skipped over directly to the mobile computing experience thanks to android, $50 smartphones and 10c/day pre-paid data plans.
-A desktop only strategy without a social & mobile play will definitely not help
+What computer?
+A lot of people in India skipped over directly to the mobile computing experience thanks to android, $50 smartphones and 10c/day pre-paid data plans.
+A desktop only strategy without a social and mobile play will definitely not help.

-Data quality – The data infrastructure is not in place fully yet and some of the metrics needs to be qualified.
-Making broad assumptions to begin and narrowing them down with pilots & experiments is a better idea
+Data quality: The data infrastructure is not in place fully yet and some of the metrics needs to be qualified.
+Making broad assumptions to begin and narrowing them down with pilots and experiments is a better idea.

-Apart from this, it would be worthwhile to keeping your eyes on the emerging Digital & Internet laws in the country.
+Apart from this, it would be worthwhile to keeping your eyes on the emerging digital and internet laws in the country.

-So, I think that we won’t see competing networks but ones that will ride on the existing ones but offer local flavors
+So, I think that we will not see competing networks but ones that will ride on the existing ones but offer local flavours.